 The second form of slavery is like the first: if you’re prevented from pursuing virtue, you can’t fulfil a fundamental human interest.
 Domination isn’t necessarily an active thing, where a tyrant exploits their subjects straightforwardly.
 It might be that the institutions simply lack the capacity to give you virtue.
 The ancients know this, and want to restrict domination and deprivation.
 They try to create ‘mixed constitutions’ that treat their subjects well while maintaining public order.
 They try to give rich people the education needed to use their time for the pursuit of virtue.
 If you are not an aristocrat in Greco-Roman antiquity, you cannot really pursue virtue.
 But if you are, you can.

-The main thing, perhaps, that prevents the ancients from perfecting their republican opposition to domination and deprivation by abolishing slavery and patriarchy (which Rome starts to address by giving wealthy women, like their wealthy male counterparts, citizenship—but sadly not the right to vote or hold public office) is the inadequacy of their technological development.
+The main thing, perhaps, that prevents the ancients from perfecting their republican opposition to domination and deprivation by abolishing slavery and skewed gender norms (which Rome starts to address by giving wealthy women, like their wealthy male counterparts, citizenship—but sadly not the right to vote or hold public office) is the inadequacy of their technological development.
 In antiquity, there isn’t enough technological development to give everyone the freedom to pursue virtue.
 Ancient states adopt slavery because, if they don’t, other slave states conquer and enslave them.
 That’s why every ancient state, except the really geographically isolated ones, practises slavery.
 Slavery in antiquity is a tragic, but all too real, necessity.

 The moderns don’t end slavery, however, for two main reasons.
 Firstly, though economic growth for over two decades after World War II was quite high, economic growth rates have stagnated since the 1970s, as ‘post-war liberal’ institutions of capital controls, the gold standard, organised labour, and downward redistribution of income (from rich to poor) have been replaced by ‘neoliberal’ institutions of capital mobility, floating exchange rates, deunionised ‘flexible’ labour, and upward redistribution of income (from poor to rich).
 Therefore, technological development is still not quite optimal—it is nearly optimal, but we need more automation to abolish housework, wage, and financial slavery for good, giving people the time to pursue virtue without domination.
 That would require either a global democratic assembly to steer global production towards automation, or an end to global production altogether, and a return to territorial economies managed by territorial states.
 That way, without labour mobility to undercut wages in the core, the most powerful states could switch from labour-intensive to more capital-intensive investments: automation.
 While the response to coronavirus has slowed down global trade in goods and labour, it has not undermined capital mobility.
 Global trade in goods and labour may soon return, too—preventing any quick pivot to automation.